Fabrice-64/advocacy_project/README.md

 This project, conceived in the framework of an OpenClassrooms education programm as software developer, intends to provide those charities with a convenient tool which helps them to engage officials with the support of Volunteers.

+## Security
+Due to the sensitivity of the information handled by this project:
+- No names are displayed in the urls.
+They are replaced by UUID
+- A non-logged user should have exclusively access to the login page.

 ## Limitations
 The current limitations of this project are:
 - A community organization exclusively bound to France continental territory